Fort Sam Houston’s Gift Chapel:

 Photograph, [Alamo Plaza, in snow, view north], undated, SC13308, Picture File, Daughters of the Republic of Texas Library, San Antonio, Texas.

-Photograph, [Our home, Flo and Blanche, snow storm], 1895 February 14, Riddle-Eagar Family Papers, 1840-1945, Col 7426, Daughters of the Republic of Texas Library, San Antonio, Texas.
+Photograph, [Our home, Flo and Blanche, snow storm], 1895 February 14, Riddle and Eagar Families Papers, 1840-1945, Col 7426, Daughters of the Republic of Texas Library, San Antonio, Texas.

-Photograph, “Skating on West End Lake, 1899,” SC926.Pioneer.45, Ernst F. Schuchard Papers, 1832-1973, Col 926, Daughters of the Republic of Texas Library, San Antonio Texas.
+Photograph, “Skating on West End Lake, 1899,” SC926.Pioneer.45, Ernst F. Schuchard Papers, 1832-1973, Col 926, The Daughters of The Republic of Texas Library, San Antonio Texas.
 Also in 100th Anniversary Pioneer Flour Mills, San Antonio, Texas, 1851-1951: A Scrapbook of Pictures and Events in San Antonio During the Last 100 Years (San Antonio: The Naylor Company, 1951), 45.

 Photograph, [Dullnig House, Nolan Street], 1926 January 24, SC5205.3.11, Picture File Collections, Schelper Family Collection, Daughters of the Republic of Texas Library, San Antonio, Texas.